espressif/esp-idf/docs/en/api-reference/peripherals/esp_slave_protocol.rst

 ESP SDIO slave initialization
 ------------------------------

-The host should initialize the ESP32 SDIO slave according to the standard SDIO initialization process (Sector 3.1.2 of `SDIO Simplified Specification <https://www.sdcard.org/downloads/pls/>`_).
+The host should initialize the {IDF_TARGET_NAME} SDIO slave according to the standard SDIO initialization process (Sector 3.1.2 of `SDIO Simplified Specification <https://www.sdcard.org/downloads/pls/>`_).
 In this specification and below, the SDIO slave is also called an (SD)IO card.
 All the